 - Thematic units – demonstrate your ability to put together a big picture and break it into smaller parts.

 - Information about classes you’ve taken, projects you’ve worked on, and other evidence of your lifelong learning.

 Another option is creating a teaching portfolio in a digital format which can be a nice portable way to show recruiters, interviewers and an easy way to send during an application process.

 Having a portfolio is an excellent way to show recruiters your skills and teaching style.
-It’s a very clear way to speak to employers about what type of teacher you are and what you value in education and teaching.
+It’s an obvious way to speak to employers about what type of teacher you are and what value you bring to education and teaching.